I succumbed to the temptation to try Tulip needles many months ago, despite what my Prudent Self told me.

 At that point, reason took over, and I decided to fault the original seller I purchased the tube from rather than the needles themselves.

 And then I bought more.

-So I bought a tube of #8 embroidery needles (it’s a size I use frequently) from a different shop.
+So I bought a tube of #8 embroidery needles (it’s the size I use frequently – I love it for floche) from a different shop.
 A little while later, when the budget allowed and I found a better deal on them, I bought a few combination packages – including a tube of assorted sizes of embroidery needles, a tube of milliners in various sizes, and a tube of tapestry needles in various sizes.

-Over the following several weeks – and some 120+ hours of stitching – I used those Tulip needles.
+Over the following several weeks – and some 120+ hours of stitching – I used Tulip needles all the time.